 Will I miss out on the university experience if I don’t do a full-time degree?

-Thinking about joining an employer on a higher apprenticeship, sponsored degree programme or other school leaver programme instead of going to uni?
+Thinking about joining an employer on an apprenticeship or other school leaver programme instead of going to uni?
 Whether you’ll miss out on the university experience depends very much on which aspects of the university experience you don’t want to miss.
 Different people have different reasons for wanting to go to do a degree, and different students enjoy different things about university life.

 Which of the following would or wouldn’t be important to you?